-- it is a way to accept a new block - mandate that "all" accept the same block(s) - eventually they will have the same view of the ledger - check for format rules and other semantic rules - easy - contrast "byzantine" (malicious) behavior of nodes... - ... which might pretend to subvert the rules - hard - many solutions, a few very famous - Proof-of-Work (for unpermissioned DLT) - slow but scale to high number of nodes - Byzantine-Fault-Tolerant (for permissioned DLT) - fast but feasible only for a small number of nodes distributed consensus algorithms overview source: M. Vukolić.
+- it is a way to accept a new block - mandate that "all" accept the same block(s) - eventually they will have the same view of the ledger - check for format rules and other semantic rules - these are called consensus rules - contrast "byzantine" (malicious) behavior of nodes... - ... which might pretend to subvert the rules - hard - many solutions, a few very famous - Proof-of-Work for unpermissioned DLTs - slow but it scales to high number of nodes - Byzantine-Fault-Tolerant for permissioned DLTs - fast but feasible only for a small number of nodes - Proof-of-Stake mainly for unpermissioned DLTs - fast , scales but some security concern distributed consensus algorithms overview source: M. Vukolić.
 The Quest for Scalable Blockchain Fabric: Proof-of-Work vs. BFT Replication. iNetSec 2015 (adapted)